bmp713/PHP-PDO-and-Restful-API/README.md

 PDO Procedural implementation of Restful API for login system database.

 Create creates new account with form values.
-Read echoes all records as JSON object
+Read echoes all records as JSON object.
 Update updates account matching user name with form values.
 Delete deletes all accounts matching user name.